 Unlike most supplemental plans, supplemental life insurance takes a different approach to coverage.
 Many of Aflac’s supplemental policies help support holes not covered by primary health insurance.
 However, supplemental life insurance refers to the ability to build more coverage into your life insurance plan.
 Read on to learn more about what supplemental life insurance is and the types of benefits available.

-Supplemental life insurance can add protection to the life insurance plan you already have.
-This type of coverage adds extra support that can come in handy if your current life insurance policy doesn’t cover enough or if you want specific benefits.
+Supplemental life insurance is a type of policy that can add protection to the life insurance plan you already have.
+Supplemental coverage adds extra support that can come in handy if your current life insurance policy doesn’t cover enough or if you want specific benefits.

 The main goal of obtaining a life insurance policy is to help protect your family in the event of a loss.
 However, a primary life insurance policy may not provide all the protection they need.
 Some companies offer you the option to add on extra coverage for your family, or you can get supplemental life insurance through a private insurance company.